Don’t Get a Back Scan Until You Read This!

 This is a common phrase we hear as clinicians, as patient’s and practitioners’ alike search for a diagnosis or “label” to their condition, ultimately as a way of helping to guide appropriate management.

 There is still a commonly held belief by both patients and many clinicians that an MRI or Ultrasound image of a herniated disc, or degenerative joint or a torn tendon can explain why things hurt or are not functioning properly.
 In a lot of cases it isn’t as simple as this, and the planning of interventions and treatments using medical images alone needs to be questioned and challenged a lot more (Meakins, The Sports Physio blog).

 Where there is no incident or trauma, or if enough time for healing a structure has occurred but pain is persisting, the use of scans and attributing particular findings on imaging as the specific cause of a patient’s pain may be less accurate and reliable.

 There appears to be very little correlation with scan findings and a patient’s reported symptoms.
 This has been highlighted in many studies, across many different anatomical regions.

-One study (Guermazi et al) found that many common pathologies seen in knee scans - such as meniscal lesions, synovitis and articular cartilage damage are found equally, if not more in people without pain as those with pain.
+One study (Guermazi et al) found that many common pathologies seen in knee scans – such as meniscal lesions, synovitis and articular cartilage damage are found equally, if not more in people without pain as compared to those with pain.

 Another study ( Brinjiki et al) showed a high rate of ‘pathology’ in lower back MRIs in over 3000 subjects without any pain or dysfunction – and this was in people ranging from 20 to 80 years old.

 Yet another study (Nakashima et al) of over 1200 subjects, found that many pathologies were reported on neck MRI in people without pain or dysfunction.